built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/create-workspace-mobile-app.md

 >
 > To resolve this issue, you would need to control the server that serves the page and configure it to send the appropriate `X-Frame-Options` or `Content-Security-Policy` header.
 If you don't control the server, you'll need to contact the server's administrator or the website's owner to request a change.

-### How is platform settings and content wired together?
+### How are platform settings and content wired together?

 With the platform settings defined and the content defined the example platform calls the init function from @openfin/workspace-mobile-app to initialize and bind the layout against the specified html element.